MuliJob/MuliJob/README.md

-Hi 👋 My name is Muli Munyoki
+Hi 👋 am Muli Munyoki
 =============================

 I'm a passionate and dedicated Software Engineer with a knack for solving complex problems through code.